 So we know that Lisa would have no time for Trump.
 (Indeed, if you believe Bart’s vision of the future in a 2000 episode, we know that Lisa will eventually be elected as President to clean up the mess left by President Trump).
 And since Homer is with her, he’d begrudgingly be With Her.
 Lisa would ensure her dad finally registered to vote, and wearing a pantsuit in homage she’d take him to the polls excitedly.
 Though he might wear a Make America Great Britain Again hat, he’d want to give Lisa this gift, and would vote for Clinton.
 But, of course, she loses and Homer and Lisa have to watch in horror as Montgomery Burns, Hank Scorpio, and Lionel Hutz all join President Trump’s cabinet.

--- Jonathan Gray is Professor of Media and Cultural Studies at the University of Wisconsin – Madison.
-He is the author of Watching with The Simpsons.Most INTERESTING FINDS on Amazon]
+— Jonathan Gray is Professor of Media and Cultural Studies at the University of Wisconsin – Madison.
+He is the author of Watching with The Simpsons.Up to 70% off on Hottest Amazon Deals]